flybywiresim/aircraft/fbw-a380x/docs/a380-simvars.md

     - Bool
     - True when the Overpressure Relief Valve Dumps are open.
 There are two valves but just one variable for now as they (mostly) always open and close at the same time.

+- A32NX_PRESS_CABIN_ALTITUDE_TARGET
+    - Feet
+    - Target cabin altitude as calculated by the pressurization system or manually selected on the overhead panel

 - A32NX_PRESS_{id}_OCSM_CHANNEL_FAILURE
     - Number
         - 0 if no failure